 Children of disabled veterans may take advantage of state and federal financial aid earmarked specifically for children of disabled, missing in action or deceased veterans.
-In addition, service members who are awarded the Post-9/11 GI Bill may, as of 2009, transfer their unused college benefits to dependents or spouses.
+In addition, service members who are awarded the Post-9/11 GI Bill may transfer their unused college benefits to dependents or spouses.

 The U.S. Department of Veterans Affairs offers an educational benefits package to children of veterans who are "permanently and totally disabled as a result of a service-related disability," according to their website.
 The Survivors' and Dependents' Educational Assistance Program (DEA) offers up to 45 months of educational assistance to qualifying dependents, defined as the sons or daughters of a permanently disabled veteran or one who is "hospitalized or receiving outpatient treatment for a service-connected permanent and total disability" which will likely result in discharge.
 Qualifying recipients must also be between the ages of 18 and 26.